Why Thinking and Doing Less Makes you a Better Musician

 The first time you play something, you have no expectations of what it should or could be.
 It just happens.
 It’s pure.

 The second time you play it, your ego starts to assign a meaning to it.
-It may (rightfully so) think what you played is great, causing you to try to recapture or improve upon that original moment.
+It may think what you played is great, causing you to try to recapture or improve upon that original moment.

 The third time you play something, it starts to solidify into what it will be.
 You start to expect something of it.